arafai/cats-presentation/PITCHME.md

 But a category is not just objects — it’s objects and morphisms that connect them.
 A functor also maps morphisms — it’s a function on morphisms.
 But it doesn’t map morphisms willy-nilly — Anything with a map function.
+As you can see, a functor preserves the structure of a category: what’s connected in one category will be connected in the other category.
+But there’s something more to the structure of a category: there’s also the composition of morphisms.

 ---